Monday 24 June 2024 - Project Specification

 Background

-Providing grants to third parties is an important means by which public sector bodies deliver their policy objectives.
-To ensure that those objectives are secured economically, efficiently and effectively it is important to have the right controls in place, from design of grant schemes through to evaluation of their impact.
+To ensure that those objectives are secured economically, efficiently and effectively it is important to have the right

-In December 2017, the Comptroller and Auditor General (C&AG) issued a report Grants and Subsidies.
-The report considered the development, oversight, management and evaluation of grants and subsidies awarded to third parties by the Government of Jersey.
-The report contained 17 recommendations.
-At 31 December 2023 the Government of Jersey’s Recommendations Tracker assessed that 11 out of these 17 recommendations had been implemented.
-At that time, the Government also assessed that the remaining recommendations would be implemented by the end of June 2024.
+In December 2017, the then Comptroller and Auditor General (C&AG) issued a report on Grants and Subsidies.
+The report considered the development, oversight, management and evaluation of grants and subsidies awarded to third

 The Government continues to make extensive use of grants and subsidies to third parties.